runpod/docs/docs/serverless/workers/handler-functions.md

 ## Understanding job input

-Before building a handler function, it's important to understand the structure of job requests.
-At minimum, the input will be formatted as:
+Before building a handler function, you should understand the structure of job requests.
+At minimum, the input will have this format:

 ```json
 {